alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 anything otherwise.
 Getting no progress for a few weeks is expected.
 Getting marginal progress after a few months is entirely believable.
 These are things that everyone who does research says, but it doesn't prepare you for the reality.
+As an undergrad, I found this even worse, because I was so used to courses.
+STEAL FROM FB POST HERE.
 The shift from classes to research is jarring, and even when I knew it was coming it still hit like a freight train.